PopularPays/rails_api_interview_practice/README.md

 ## CRON

-A CRON job should run every 2 minutes which changes the state of any `pending` `gig payment` to `completed`.
+A CRON job should run every 2 minutes.
+This job changes the state of any `pending` `gig payments` to `completed`.
 You can use the [whenever](https://github.com/javan/whenever) gem to [schedule rake tasks](https://dev.to/risafj/cron-jobs-in-rails-a-simple-guide-to-actually-using-the-whenever-gem-now-with-tasks-2omi) to accomplish this behavior.

 ## Serialization